EtienneAb3d/OpenNeuroSpell/README.md

 OpenNeuroSpell contains parts of NeuroSpell (http://neurospell.com/en.php) released as open-source.
 More code will be published as soon as proprietary parts will be rewritten.
 ## A- Chunker

+NSChunker is a rule-based iterative label rewriter / aggregator.
+Each rule takes into account the POS-tagging, the extended TAG, and the text of words.
+Rules are organised in independant layers.

 The first version is available with a draft rule set for french.

 ### 1- Install and run spaCy server